Janice Fukakusa: Canada Infrastructure Bank

 In July 2017, Fukakusa became the founding chairperson of the board of directors of the Canada Infrastructure Bank (CIB).
 She says she "spent a lot of the first six months just setting up base infrastructure, premises, governance in place, all of that".
 She also took part in selecting the rest of the board of directors, executives, and investment staff.

 The CIB came under heavy criticism during Fukakusa's tenure as chairperson of the bank.
 Some right-wing groups criticized its slow approval process, while left-wing organisations objected to its mandate of promoting public–private partnerships.
 Both the Conservative Party and the New Democratic Party, Canada's two main opposition parties, promised to wind it down if they were elected in the 2019 Canadian federal election.
 That fall, Fukakusa announced her intention to step down from the bank leadership.
 She eventually left the CIB in April 2020.

 Toronto Metropolitan University

 In 2018, Janice Fukakusa became Ryerson University's fifth chancellor, the first woman in that position.
 Under her chancellorship, the university changed its name to Toronto Metropolitan University in 2022.
+She completed her tenure in September 2024.